22 Oct 10 Days in Jordan: Hummus & hills

 As sad as this may sound, I often get just as much joy from planning a holiday as I do from the holiday itself.
 I love the weeks leading up to a trip, when I can spend every lunchbreak sitting in a café, reading blogs and noting down all the things I’d like to do in a shiny new notebook.
 I think actual heart emojis appeared in my eyes when S showed up to my house one evening and presented me with a shiny new Lonely Planet guide book, before telling me he’d leave me free rein on the itinerary if I wanted.

-Obviously I set out on making the most OCD spreadsheet the world has ever seen, trying to find the best way to pack as much into 10 days as humanly possible.
+Obviously I set out on making the most OCD spreadsheet the world has ever seen, trying to find the best way to pack as much into a week and a half as humanly possible.
 I also had some great advice from a few jet-setting friends too, so special thanks and more heart emojis for Richard, Lottie, and Lewis.

 We arrived in Amman and got a taxi to the hotel (more accurately: we got a taxi to the wrong hotel, and had to guess the way on foot from there) before stuffing our faces with local food, served with hot tea – don’t ya just love these Jordanians already? – and finally passed out in a garlicky, hummusy haze.